Oreol-Group/sequel-sequence/README.md

 By default, `fiction` has a zero value.

 Otherwise, the operation of this gem for SQLite and MySQL is similar to the ways of using Sequence in more advanced RDBMS.
 There is only one difference here, you won't be able to change the increment value from 1 to another using the `increment` or `step` parameter.

+## Known issues you may encounter

+This solution does not allow you to simultaneously work with MySQL and MariaDB databases from one application.
+If such a need arises, move the data processing functionality to different microservices.

 ## Maintainer